 So I find myself with 4 185 W Solar panels AND 4 enphase M190 Micro inverters (that onboard connect to each panel).
 The system from what I can tell is "made" for a grid connected solar system.
 Which is great but NOT what I want/need (Also I am too far from a station to qualify for microfit in Ontario). [more inside]

+This is the appliance in question.
 I'm aware that Tokyo's electrical system is 100 volts at 50 Hz, but I'm not sure how that applies to this rope light kit, which is rated for (according to the instructions) 120V, 60Hz, and 100 mA.
 Does the low current/wattage (12 watts) mean it will work anyway, due to some transformer inside, or is it just not going to be compatible?

 We were approached at a street fair by a somewhat high-pressure salesman.
 In its self something of a red flag.
 However, their rates and espoused business practices were intriguing.
 On paper (online), they seem like a good choice, especially if I'm interested in green energy.
 I am aware that they're owned by NRG, but this doesn't put me off on its own. [more inside]